What Is a Nanny Agency? Here's Everything You Need to Know

 With the goal of taking a lot of work off your hands, nanny agencies can help place great child caregivers with families.

 Choosing a nanny for your child is one of the most important decisions you'll make as a parent.
-Of course, you're hoping to find a caregiver who can blend into your family's routine, be comfortable with your value system and feel like a great fit.
+Of course, you're hoping to find a child care provider who can blend into your family's routine, be comfortable with your value system and feel like a great fit.

 But different families have different needs and expectations when it comes to child care and, for many, the search for just the right nanny can feel overwhelming or even intimidating.
 Sometimes the best answer might be a professional who specializes in understanding your needs, saving you time and matching you up with the right nanny for your family.
 In this case, a full service nanny placement agency might be the best fit for you.

 What Do Full Service Nanny Placement Agencies Do?